aman5319/pricebaba_scraper_tv/README.md

        scrapy crawl tvSpider
        ```

-5. For Comparison in two csv files
+5. For Comparison in two csv files // To check which models have been added and which ones have to be deleted from our listings

    1. ```
       python automate.py new.csv old.csv